mbernste/mbernste.github.io/_posts/2020-05-21-visualizing_covariance.md

 In Part A of this figure, we depict samples from $X$.
 In part $B$, we draw a scatterplot plot of each $(x,x)$ with squares of sides length $x - E(x)$.

-From this visualization, we can see why variance is always positive: the sample from $X$, when plotted on two axes, will always sit on the line $f(x) = x$.
+From this visualization, we can see why variance is always positive: the samples from $X$, when plotted on two axes, will always sit on the line $f(x) = x$.

 We also note that the rectangles will always be squares because the sides are equal.
 Furthermore, when the values of $X$ are more spread out, the areas of the rectangles will be larger and thus, the average size of the rectangles will be a larger number.